 The reporting capabilities need to support a wide range of business needs, from daily detailed transactional reports to executive-level dashboards with roll-up indicators supporting drilling down to lower levels of detail.
 There are a wide variety of potential tools available to support the broad range of reporting needs.
 The various reporting needs are depicted in Figure 1.10 below.
 The reporting approach for One Washington will use the delivered reporting capabilities of the selected ERP as a starting point.
-The detailed reporting strategy will also need to be integrated with the Business Intelligence (BI) strategy the state is preparing, showing cohesiveness between the Program Blueprint and the BI strategy in later versions.
-Finally, this approach may determine that add-on reporting options are needed to meet the state's needs for data.
+The detailed reporting strategy will also need to be integrated with the Business Intelligence strategy the state is preparing, demonstrating a cohesiveness approach between the Program Blueprint and the Business Intelligence strategy.